amix/AdventKotlin2021/README.md

 My entries for https://adventofcode.com/

-The objestive is to learn Kotlin 😊
+The objective is to learn Kotlin 😊